emsikes/vektor-guard-telemetry-lakehouse/README.md

   <img src="docs/img/variant1_ec2_only.png" alt="Phase 1 architecture - Variant 1 EC2-only" width="800">
 </p>

-The lakehouse is fed by two complementary event sources: deterministic replay of a labeled corpus for validation, and live LLM-driven synthetic generation for variety and load.
-Both feed the same FastAPI endpoint with provenance tagging that flows through to the bronze layer.
+The lakehouse is fed by three event sources, all flowing through the same FastAPI endpoint with provenance tagging that carries into the bronze layer: live inference traffic, deterministic replay of a labeled corpus for validation, and LLM-driven synthetic generation for variety and load.

 The lakehouse serves two consumption paths: